James0937/Jane_Street_Puzzle/README.md

 Solved and passed.
 ## October 2024: Knight Moves 6
 Solved and passed.
 Not hard DFS problem but I don't know the concept of knight moves initially lol.
+## November 2024: Beside the Point
+Solved and passed.